Last updated: 2026-04-20

 Should You Buy the 2023 BMW X6?

-A pre-purchase inspection is recommended for used examples, with particular attention to structure and structure (1).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to structure and structure (1).
+An extended warranty is worth pricing out.

 Compared to the 2024 BMW X6, which scored 3 points lower.
 See also the 2022 BMW X6 for an earlier comparison.